department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/remote-discovery/research-findings.md

 ## Methodology

 ### Method and detailed research questions
 We conducted 11 remote moderated tests via Zoom using the Perigean contract.
-The Veterans will be asked a series of interview questions about their check-in experiences.
-Certain visuals will be presented in order to facilitate discussions on particular kiosk-based check-in workflows and methods.
+The Veterans were asked a series of interview questions about their check-in experiences.
+Certain visuals were presented in order to facilitate discussions on particular kiosk-based check-in workflows and methods.

 The complete conversation guide with all the detailed research questions asked can be found on the [VA’s GitHUB](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/checkin/research/remote-discovery/conversation-guide.md).